-- Share low flows between the environment and water users and fully protect all very low natural flows. - Very low flows: defined as flows below the level naturally exceeded on 95% of all days with flow. - Low flows: defined as flows below the level naturally exceeded on 80% of all days with flow. - Unless environmental, social and economic evaluations give an appropriate alternative, the following limits on water extraction apply: - Environmental share in high-conservationvalue streams: to be all or most of very low flows.
-There should be no increase in extraction of low flows. - Environmental share in other streams: to be all of very low flows; and 50%-70% of daily low levels. - New or transferred licences should not allow extraction during low flows below the 80th percentile. - In streams with little water use, or with important conservation values, minimise risks to ecosystems during low flows. - Review management of town water supplies to assess whether changes may help achieve the objective without significantly affecting reliability.
+- Share low flows between the environment and water users and fully protect all very low natural flows. - Very low flows: flows below the level naturally exceeded on 95% of all days with flow. - Low flows: flows below the level naturally exceeded on 80% of all days with flow. - Unless environmental, social and economic evaluations give an appropriate alternative, the following limits on water extraction apply: - Environmental share in high-conservationvalue streams: all or most of very low flows.
+There should be no increase in extraction of low flows. - Environmental share in other streams: all very low flows and 50-70% of daily low levels. - New or transferred licences should not allow extraction during low flows below the 80th percentile in any. - In streams with little water use or important conservation values, minimise risks to ecosystems during low flows. - Review management of town water supplies to assess whether changes may help achieve the objective without significantly affecting reliability.

-Management plans for waterways need to identify actions to achieve targets for each stream that will balance local environmental, social and economic considerations.
-Based on such assessments, WMCs may recommend amended targets to the Minister for the Environment and the Minister for Land and Water Conservation.
+- RMPs need to identify actions to achieve targets for each stream that balance local environmental, social or economic considerations.
+Based on such assessments, RMCs may recommend different objectives to the Minister for the Environment and the Minister for Land and Water Conservation. - In streams where extraction currently exceeds 50% of low flow, RMCs will need to find means to achieve targets, in consultation with water licence holders and others affected.
+Where extraction is